Magnatic70/BasicComputer/README.md

 I did adapt the interpreter so that it can be used on an ESP.
 An ESP needs variables to be 4 byte aligned in memory.
 The Arduino does not have that restriction.

 I also added al lot of new commands and functions regarding mainly http-communication, reading and writing to SPIFFS and some other useful stuff.
+And most importantly, I wrote a new host-interface for the intepreter that allows the ESP to communicate with the FPGA.

 ## Components, tools and software required
 * ESP32: I use a D1 Mini ESP32 (https://www.aliexpress.com/item/32816065152.html)